JenniferDwinall/march-madness/README.md

 /src/data/teams.js - The teams and their seeding

-Run the test suite to fill out the bracket and test the required methods.
+Run the test suite to view implementation.
+Tests will fill out the bracket and test the required methods.

 ## Getting Started
 NVM was used to manage node and yarn versions.
 You will need to install the versions of yarn and node set in the package.json file, engines section.